Youcef-Abdelliche/spancesense-task/README.md

 6. Add a key-value pair:

     - Key: file
     - Value: Select the file option to upload your image file.
+You can use images in resources folder.

 7. Select the "Send" button to initiate the request.
 Please be patient, as the processing time may vary based on your CPU performance.